 CRC is organized into three programmatic offices:

 - Office of Internal Enforcement (OIE) administers DOL's internal Equal Employment Opportunity (EEO) complaint program and the Reasonable Accommodation Resource Center (RARC).

 - The RARC is one-stop-shop providing reasonable accommodation related information, assistive technology services for people with disabilities, including needs assessments, alternate format production services, assistive technology devices and equipment and Section 508 assistance to assist DOL in compliance with accessibility laws.

 - Office of External Enforcement (OEE) assesses, investigates and/or adjudicates complaintsalleging discrimination and/or violations of equal opportunity requirements by recipients of financial assistance under Title I of WIA; One-Stop partners listed in WIA Section 121(b) that offer programs or activities through the public workforce development system; State and local governments and other public entities operating programs and activities related to labor and the work force, regardless of whether they receive Federal financial assistance (for disability-related matters only); and any recipients of financial assistance from DOL that are not included in the categories above.

-- Office of Compliance Assistance and Policy (OCAP) conducts compliance reviews of the same entities listed under OEE, including reviews of State Governors' Methods of Administration (MOA) nondiscrimination plans; develops regulations; reviews proposed legislation; and provides training and technical assistance for internal and external stakeholders.
+- Office of Compliance and Policy (OCP) conducts compliance reviews of the same entities listed under OEE, including reviews of State Governors' Methods of Administration (MOA) nondiscrimination plans; develops regulations; reviews proposed legislation; and provides training and technical assistance for internal and external stakeholders.